Camp at Alamosa |

 Fort Hook was proposed to be built in the vicinity in 1860, but it was not approved by the War Department.

 (1863 - 1864), near Gila

 Built by the CA Volunteer Cavalry during the Apache Campaign.
-Intended to safeguard local miners.
-Located on the south side of the Gila River, north of town.
+Intended to help safeguard local miners at Pinos Altos.
+Located on the south side of the Gila River, just north of town.

 (1857, 1863), near Cliff

-A supply base during Col. Benjamin Bonneville's expedition against the Apaches, located about three miles south of town.
+A supply base during Col. Benjamin Bonneville's expedition against the Apaches, located about three miles south of town on the south side of the river.
 Also called Depot on the Rio Gila, Rio Gila Depot, and Camp on the Rio Gila.
-In 1863 the site was occupied by CA Volunteer Cavalry prior to the establishment of Fort West five miles northwest.
+In 1863 the site was occupied by CA Volunteer Cavalry prior to the establishment of Fort West about five miles north.

 (NOTE: not to be confused with Gila Depot (1867) in ARIZONA)